-The May Day wreath tradition, which symbolizes growth and renewal, originated in ancient Greece
+The May Day wreath tradition in ancient Greece

 Origin of “May”